AdobeDocs/experience-platform.en/help/edge/server-api/outlet-data-collection.md

 ---
+title: Outlet data collection
 description: Learn how the Edge Network Gateway API performs data collection in conjuction with other Adobe solutions
-title: Outlet data collection
+seo-description: Learn how the Edge Network Gateway API performs data collection in conjuction with other Adobe solutions
+keywords: data collection; outlet; analytics; edge network gateway api
 ---

 # Outlet data collection

 ## Overview {#overview}

-The Edge Network Gateway API can perform data collection and send the collected data to other Adobe solutions.
+The Edge Network Gateway API can send the collected data to other Adobe solutions, such as Adobe Experience Platform or Adobe Analytics.
+It can also forward events to third-party systems.

 ## Adobe Experience Platform {#aep}